jupyterhub/the-littlest-jupyterhub/docs/howto/providers/azure.rst

         :alt: Delete vm

 .. note:: It is important to mention that even if you stop the machine you will still be charged for the use of the data disk.

-If you no longer need the data storeg you can delete the resource group.
+If you no longer need any of your resources you can delete the entire resource group.

 * Go to "Reosurce groups" on the left hand panel
 * Click on your resource group
 * Click on "Delete resource group" you will then be asked to confirm the operation.
+This operation will take between 5 and 10 minutes.